vinmuk/NFL-predict-yards/readme.md

        -  the number of opponent players around each player.
        -  whether to collide with rusher when traveling a certain distance
        -  distance from rusher

+- Post process
+  - Padding by 0 or 1 for parts that cannot be reached from the current position.

 # How to run
 ```